VishnuGShephertz/AppHypeSDK/README.md

         </receiver>
 ```

-__4 Intialize AppHype__ At your Launcher Activty intialize AppHype SDK by providing your Api and Secret key got in step 5.
+__4 Intialize AppHype__ Initialize AppHype SDK with the application Keys of the App in which you are cross promoting got in step 5.
 ```
 AppHype
 			.intialize(